 Save on Dental Care for Pets

 You'll be surprised at how affordable our dental care is.
 With cleaning starting from $230 (The average is $325!), our prices are much less than the national average.
-We focus on using state-of-the-art technology that saves us money, and we pass those savings to you, our clients.
+We focus on using state-of-the-art technology that saves us money, and we pass those savings to you.

 Even though it's completely preventable, Periodontal disease is the most common clinical condition in cats and dogs.
 THRIVE offers a variety of dental treatment plans for your pet to ensure a healthy and thriving future.

 Your pet’s teeth should be checked at least once a year by your veterinarian for early signs of a problem and to keep your pet’s mouth healthy.

 Here are some symptoms that you may observe if your pet is having dental issues:

 - extra teeth or retained baby teeth

 - teeth that are discolored or covered in tartar